demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Mirroring doesn’t work for a specific field

-1. Try to double check the field is mapped correctly in the mapper tab (show how to get there), ensure the right field in the response is mapped to the right field in the mapper.
+1. Double check the field is mapped correctly in the mapper tab (show how to get there), ensure the right field in the response is mapped to the right field in the mapper.
 2. Test the field for other kind of actions - sometimes mirroring is only supported for appending / editing a field and not removing, double check it doesn't work in any case, if it does work in some cases, then it's more likely a feature request.

 ## long-running server

 ### Getting 400 error code when trying to pull from the long-running server

-This may occur due to docker being shut down without the server noticing.
-In order to reset the docker, go to integrations configuration page, disable the integration for a few seconds, and re-enable it.
-This action should attempt to kill the docker and re-deploy it.
+Go to integrations configuration page, disable the integration for a few seconds, and re-enable it.

 ## Automations (command / playbook)